 The King's Academy was founded in 1991 by a group of parents and Jack McBirney, our first principal.
 Jack had been the principal and founder of San Francisco Christian School.
 He and his wife, Allegra, felt the call of the Lord to begin another Christian school in the South Peninsula.

 Through the hand of God, they were linked with a group of parents who saw the need for a school specifically designed to meet the needs of their adolescent children - a school marked by quality academics and a strong commitment to biblical principles.
-These founders wanted to create a place where families could feel confident that their children would not only be well educated, but also well loved and supported.
+These founders wanted to create an independent school in the Bay Area where families could feel confident that their children would not only be well educated, but also well loved and supported.

 TKA's First Teachers and Students at First Site

 Union Presbyterian Church - Los Altos

 The next year the school grew to 100 students and filled the facility to capacity.
 The Lord miraculously provided a site that was beyond the dreams of even the starriest-eyed supporters of TKA: the old Sunnyvale High School campus.
 The old Sunnyvale High School campus was occupied by Westinghouse and a church.
 When the church left, The King’s Academy moved in to part of the site.
 A barbed wire barrier separated the area that was TKA from Westinghouse.
 The students and staff started calling the area beyond the barbed wire “The Promised Land.”